raehik/html-line-colourer/README.md

 Spaces two words but counts them as one word inside -- that is, the two parts will be apart but coloured the same.
 Useful for when PPPs and the rest, because you may want to see/translate a word as one actual concept.
 For example, you might translate *certandum est* to 'we must fight', but it's pretty difficult to show which individual bits of the word translate: it's easier to translate that 'block' into another one.
 And because that second block may be made up of one word OR multiple words, we have this and the next one.
 ### word` word
 Joins two words but counts them as separate words inside -- that is, the two parts will be together but coloured differently.
 Incredibly useful for prefixes and suffixes and Latin (e.g. *telum\`que*)

+## Further explanation
+Each passage should be 3 lines long: a 'master' line, a 'slave' line, and a line showing how the slave words maps to the master words.